toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

     ![Screenshot](images/summarize_delays_by_airport_6.png)

 1. Next, you will create a table that summarizes the flight delays data.
 Instead of containing one row per flight, this new summary table will contain one row per origin airport at a given hour along with a count of the quantity of anticipated delays.
 2. In a new paragraph below, try running the following query.
-This code can be copied from Listing 3 from [http://aka.ms/sparkcode](http://aka.ms/sparkcode).

     ```scala
     %%sql